gollygosh/testprotect/README.md

 # testprotect
-A test to ensure we can password-protect a repository
+A test to ensure we can password-protect a repository (very badly)